 |Caret||N/A||Refrain from using this icon as a progressive disclosure solution|

-The Chevron Icon is used when elements of content are collapsed and can be toggled open.
-Typically this icon is positioned vertically, and alternates between “up” and “down” states.
+The chevron icon is used when elements of content are collapsed and can be toggled open.
+Typically this icon is positioned vertically, and alternates between the “up” state when expanded and the “down” state when collapsed.
 This icon is quite flexible, and can stand alone, or be paired with text.